National Technical Honor Society

 Membership in the local chapters is an honor and privilege bestowed upon a student.
 A student qualifying for membership may choose not to become a member.
 On the other hand, membership into the Society is selective.
 If a candidate declines membership, he/she will not be offered membership again.

-Students from 10th-12th grade become eligible in the spring of each year.
-Names of students who have achieved the scholastic requirements of a cumulative GPA of 3.0 of the 4.0 scale (non-weighted) and an 85+ average in a CTE course are considered for selection.
+Students from 12th grade become eligible in the Fall of their Senior year.
+Names of students who have achieved the scholastic requirements of a cumulative GPA of 3.0 of the 4.0 scale (non-weighted) and an 90+ average in a CTE courses are considered for selection.
 The student’s courses will be computed for the cumulative GPA according to the current handbook at Northwest ISD.

 If a prospective candidate has been assigned twice to ECO within a semester and/or has had two discipline/behavior problems documented by the Principal, Assistant Principal, or any faculty member for the previous and/or present semester, the student’s name will be removed from the candidate list.
 Furthermore, candidates may have no suspensions or expulsions during the previous and/or present semester.
 Selection for membership is then considered by the Faculty Advisor.
 All candidates for the membership will be informed by the Advisor of the results.

 Candidates become members when inducted in a special ceremony to be held in the spring.
-Candidates are also required to attend the induction unless prior permission for their absence is granted.
-The membership fee ($30.00) for new members must be paid before the day of induction unless the executive committee decides an alternative date.
-If a student is in financial need, he/she should contact the sponsor before the induction so that other provisions can be made.
+Candidates will pick up their induction packets during this celebration evening.
+The membership fee ($30.00) for new members must be paid in the Fall unless the executive committee decides an alternative date.
+If a student is in financial need, he/she should contact the sponsor in the Fall so that other provisions can be made.

-Candidates must have obtained a cumulative GPA of at least 3.0 of the 4.0 scale (non-weighted) and an 85+ in one or more CTE course at the end of the preceding semester.
-Candidates must meet standards and requirements as set out in Article VII Membership.
+Candidates must have obtained a cumulative GPA of at least 3.0 of the 4.0 scale (non-weighted) and an 90+ in two or more CTE courses at the end of the preceding school year, and be currently enrolled in a CTE course with 90+.
+Candidates must meet standards and requirements as set out in Article II Membership.

 The first level of discipline is a written reprimand.
 Written reprimands are positive criticism with a course of action providing reasonable time to comply with requirements or NTHS standards.
 Members who fall below the standards which were the basis for their selection shall be promptly warned in writing by the chapter advisor and given one semester to correct the deficiency except in the case of flagrant violation of school rules or civil laws as determined by the Faculty Advisor.
 A member does not necessarily have to be warned before being dismissed from the National Technical Honor Society.